xiix0/scam/README.md

-You have an unusual understanding of the problems of human relationships.
+You will live a long, healthy, happy life and make bags of money.